apptainer/singularity-userdocs/cgroups.rst

 Limiting memory
 ===============

-Limit the amount of memory that your container uses to 500MB (524288000 bytes).
+To limit the amount of memory that your container uses to 500MB (524288000 bytes), follow this example.
 First, create a ``cgroups.toml`` file like this and save it in your home directory.

 .. code-block:: none